utkdigitalinitiatives/ibu/README.md

 Step 3 >

-  use identify/morgify to check image
+  use identify/mogrify to check image

     * check for compression

     * check for pixel dimensions units

-    * check for multi tiffs
+    * check for multi-page tiffs

 etc........
 START HERE!